 Cruise ships are measured by gross tonnage which is a figure calculated from the total enclosed volume of the ship.
-For a good comparison of how large today’s cruise ships are, the Titanic was 46,000 gross tons in size.
+For a good comparison of how large today’s cruise ships are, the Titanic was an estimated 46,000 gross tons in size.

-3. Norwegian Epic: Coming in 3rd is the Norwegian Epic at 155,573 gross tons.
-This is the first 4,000+ passenger ship from Norwegian and is 1,081 feet long.
+9. Norwegian Epic: Coming in 9th is Norwegian Epic at 155,573 gross tons.
+This was the first 4,000+ passenger ship from Norwegian Cruise Line and is 1,081 feet long.

-Cruise Ships Under Construction
+Cruise Ships Under Construction/Ordered

-1. Oasis Class ship (2016) by Royal Caribbean (227,700 GT)
+1. 4th Oasis class ship from Royal Caribbean (227,700 GT)

 2. Two ships from Star Cruises will be 201,000 GT (2019, 2020)